blaze/blaze/docs/latest/_sources/dev_workflow.txt

    cd blaze

    # Install most of the requirements through conda
-   conda install --yes --file requirements.txt  # Basic requirements conda install --yes -c mwiebe dynd-python    # Development version of DyND conda install --yes unicodecsv               # If on Python 2
+   conda install --yes -c blaze

    # Some requirements are kept up-to-date on PyPI
    conda install --yes pip